Twisting of Siegel paramodular forms: Proof of the Local Twisting Theorem

-Throughout this section, we will use the following notation.
-Let $F$ be a nonarchimedean local field of characteristic zero, with ring of integers $\OF$ and generator $\varpi$ of the maximal ideal $\p$ of $\OF$.
+Throughout the remainder of the paper, we will use the following notation.
+Let $F$ be a nonarchimedean local field of characteristic zero and odd residual characteristic with ring of integers $\OF$ and generator $\varpi$ of the maximal ideal $\p$ of $\OF$.
 We let $q$ be the number of elements of $\OF/\p$ and use the absolute value on $F$ such that $|\varpi|=q^{-1}$.
 We use the Haar measure on the additive group $F$ that assigns $\OF$ measure $1$ and the Haar measure on the multiplicative group $F^\times$ that assigns $\OF^\times$ measure $1-q^{-1}$.
-We $\chi$ be a quadratic character of $F^\times$ of conductor $\p$.
+We let $\chi$ be a quadratic character of $F^\times$ of conductor $\p$.
 Let